D-Day Landings marathon

 1989: Official launch of the Pegasus (14.8K), named after the famous bridge from which it starts, the first bridge liberated by the British soldiers of the 6th Airborne.

-1993: Les Relais de la Paix, an existing children's event, joined the event and became the Foulées de la Liberté.
+1993: The Relais de la Paix, a children's event, joined the event and became Foulées de la Liberté.

 1994: Celebration of the 50th anniversary of D-Day and Battle of Normandy.
 A record number of participants in the D-Day Landings Marathon (5,600 participants) and the Pegasus (6,000 participants) in the presence of Fred Lebow, founder of New York Marathon.